 For 16 years Zero Breast Cancer held an Annual Dinner & Awards Ceremony called “Honor Thy Healer”.
 In 2016 we updated the event name, look, feel and purpose.
 The award categories and the stories told by, and about, our previous awardees are resources available to Educate, Inspire and Move our community.

-Our upcoming event is May 10th, 2016 from 6 – 9 p.m. at the Mill Valley Community Center, Mill Valley CA.
+Our most recent event was May 10th, 2016 from 6 – 9 p.m. at the Mill Valley Community Center, Mill Valley CA.

-* We are thrilled that KGO’s Cheryl Jennings will be joining us again as our emcee.
+* We were thrilled that KGO’s Cheryl Jennings joined us again as our emcee.

-* The keynote speaker, Louise Greenspan, M.D, co-author of the book “The New Puberty”, will reprise her recent TEDMED talk.
+* The keynote speaker, Louise Greenspan, M.D, co-author of the book “The New Puberty”, reprised her recent TEDMED talk.

-* Join us for a Yotam Ottolenghi inspired family style meal prepared by the outstanding team at Insalata’s Catering.
+* We enjoyed a Yotam Ottolenghi inspired family style meal prepared by the outstanding team at Insalata’s Catering.

 Our 2016 Event Goals Are